MR

 Exchange-traded funds, like VFV ETF, make it easier to diversify your portfolio holdings while saving on management fees.
 ETFs hold a basket of stocks and give you exposure to many sectors and industries required for diversification.

-This VFV ETF review discusses the Vanguard S&P 500 ETF, its pros and cons, holdings, performance, and how it compares to other ETFs in Canada.
+This VFV review discusses the Vanguard S&P 500 ETF, its pros and cons, holdings, performance, and how it compares to other ETFs in Canada.

 What is VFV ETF?